 Arterial Dissection Symptoms

-- Sudden numbness or weakness in the face, arms, or legs, especially if it occurs on only one side of the body
+- Sudden numbness or weakness in the face, arms, legs, head or neck especially if it occurs on only one side of the body

 - Sudden confusion, trouble speaking, or difficulty understanding speech